HagOrMan/Piraten-Kapern/logbook.md

 2023-01-22 | Delivered F04, adding a couple lines of code to exit the turn counter when enough skulls are rolled.
 2023-01-22 | Delivered F06, counting points for one turn and adding that to the total number of points which is returned.
 2023-01-22 | Delivered F07, having one game go until 6000 points.
 That is in its own method.
+2023-01-22 | Delivered F03, simulating 42 games.
+Changed logic in the turn method to not require user input to allow for easy sims.